Evaluating the Robustness of Trigger Set-Based Watermarks Embedded in Deep Neural Networks: Evaluation

 \subsubsection{Fine-tuning Attack}

 \newcolumntype{L}[1]{>{ \arraybackslash}m{#1}} \newcolumntype{Y}[1]{>{ \arraybackslash}m{#1}}

-\textbf{Non-adaptive attack.} A non-adaptive adversary tunes \wmmodel on a dataset that does not include any key images, thus constructing another model \advmodel.
-Similar to the method proposed by Chen~\etal~\cite{chen:arxiv:2019}, we collected arbitrary images for fine-tuning \wmmodel.
-We then labeled each collected image with the output of \wmmodel.
+\textbf{\\Non-adaptive attack.} A non-adaptive adversary tunes \wmmodel on a dataset that does not include any key images, thus constructing another model \advmodel.
+As \adv has access to 50\% of a test set, we leveraged this set to fine-tune \wmmodel; however, using this set alone might decrease the test accuracy of \advmodel.
+Therefore, we also used an extra set of images when simulating fine-tuning attacks.
+Similar to the method proposed by Chen~\etal~\cite{chen:asiaccs:2021}, we collected arbitrary images and labeled each of them with the output of \wmmodel.
 For \wmmodel trained on MNIST, we collected all images from the Fashion-MNIST dataset~\cite{xiao:arxiv:2017}.
-We took images from CIFAR-100 for fine-tuning the GTSRB models.
-For \wmmodel trained on CIFAR-10 and CIFAR-100, we collected images from each other's dataset.
-As \adv has access to 50\% of a test set, we also leveraged this dataset to fine-tune \wmmodel.
+We took images from CIFAR-100 for fine-tuning the GTSRB, CIFAR-10, and TinyImageNet models.
+For \wmmodel trained on CIFAR-100, we collected images from CIFAR-10.

 \textbf{Adaptive attack.} In addition to these training instances, the adaptive adversary harnesses the autoencoder-generated key images to make \wmmodel unlearn \owner's trigger set.
 Recall from \S\ref{ss:adaptive} that this adversary collects $x'$, which is designed to resemble \owner's key images that trigger $y_t$.
 Therefore, the adversary assigns a random label other than $y_t$ to $x'$ and provides this pair as a training instance for fine-tuning attacks, expecting that \advmodel will interpret \owner's key images as the adversary-chosen random classes.
+For training each autoencoder, it takes 3--12 minutes for each class, depending on the dataset.

 When fine-tuning \wmmodel, we optimized \wmmodel using Adam~\cite{kingma:iclr:2015} and trained \wmmodel for 10 epochs.
-We fixed the learning rates at 0.01 and 0.0005 for MNIST and the other datasets, respectively, except for one case: for \wmmodel trained on the CIFAR datasets and watermarked using \wmpassport, we used a fixed learning rate of 0.0001.
+We fixed the learning rates at 0.01, 0.0001, and 0.0005 for MNIST, TinyImageNet, and the other datasets, respectively, except for one case: for \wmmodel trained on the CIFAR datasets and watermarked using \wmpassport, we used a fixed learning rate of 0.0001.
 We selected these learning rates after exploratory experiments.